Assistant Professor of Computational Linguistics /

 Phone: +1 202-687-6760

 E-Mail: amir(dot)zeldes at georgetown(dot)edu

 Office hours: Wed 3:30-4:30

-I am a computational linguist specializing in corpus linguistics, the extraction and analysis of linguistic structures in empirical data.
+I am a computational linguist specializing in corpus linguistics, the extraction and analysis of linguistic structures in digital text collections.
 My main area of interest is the syntax-semantics interface, where meaning and knowledge about the world are mapped onto lexical choice and syntactic structure in language-specific ways.

 I am also very interested in how we learn to be productive in our first, second and subsequent languages, producing some (but not only, and not just any) utterances and combinations we have never heard before.
 I believe that very many factors constantly and concurrently influence the choice between competing constructions, which means that we need multifactorial methods and multilayer corpus data in order to understand what it is that we do when we produce and understand language.

 Send me an e-mail if you'd like to join corpinfo, the GU mailing list for information on corpus linguistics events, jobs and corpus releases at GU and the DC area.